Tom Bailey (musician): Musical collaborations

 In 1983, Bailey played keyboards and percussion on Paul Haig's debut studio album Rhythm of Life.

+Bailey also played keyboards on Foreigner's 1984 hit "I Want to Know What Love Is".

-In 1988 Bailey collaborated with Phil Thornalley, who worked frequently with Thompson Twins, on Thornalley's only solo studio album, Swamp.
+In 1988, Bailey collaborated with Phil Thornalley, who worked frequently with Thompson Twins, on Thornalley's only solo studio album, Swamp.
 Aside from playing instruments, Bailey also produced three tracks, remixed three tracks along with Thornalley and co-wrote the track "When I Get to Heaven".

-In 1999 Bailey produced the New Zealand band Stellar, and in 1999 he won Record Producer of the Year in New Zealand for their debut studio album, Mix.
+In 1999, Bailey produced the New Zealand band Stellar, and in 1999 he won Record Producer of the Year in New Zealand for their debut studio album, Mix.

-In 2002 Bailey became the figurehead for the dub project International Observer.
-Recent performances with 'Holiwater', a cinematic fusion of Indian classical music (Sarod- Vikash Maharaj), electronica (keyboards – Bailey) and video (film maker – Andrei Jewell), blur boundaries between art installation and performance.
+In 2002, Bailey became the figurehead for the dub project International Observer.
+Recent performances with 'Holiwater', a cinematic fusion of Indian classical music (Sarod- Vikash Maharaj), electronica (keyboards – Bailey) and video (film maker – Andrei Jewell), explores the intersection between art installation and performance.
 The band was formed to highlight issues of water pollution on the Ganges.

-In 2010 Bailey and astronomer and visual artist José Francisco Salgado formed an audiovisual ensemble called Bailey-Salgado Project (BSP).
+In 2010, Bailey and astronomer and visual artist José Francisco Salgado formed an audiovisual ensemble called Bailey-Salgado Project (BSP).
 BSP combines music with photography, video, and motion graphics to create multimedia works that have as subject the physical world.
 Their first work together, a short film entitled Sidereal Motion, was previewed in Bath, England in October 2010.

 Personal life

 Bailey was married to Thompson Twins member Alannah Currie from 1991 to 2003.
 They have two children.
-As of 2014, Bailey lives in France with his second wife, artist Lauren Drescher.
+As of 2014, Bailey lived in France with his second wife, artist Lauren Drescher.
 He has homes in New Zealand, France, and London.
-Bailey has been vocal about his choice to be a vegan, and he does not drink or use recreational drugs.
+Bailey is a vegan and has said he does not drink alcohol or use recreational drugs.